EASYTAX, VAT fiscal representative

 • VAT parking rate: n/a

-• Zero VAT rate no
+• Zero VAT rate yes

 When do e-sellers need to register for a VAT number in Croatia?